 The methods are:

-- You can report the incident to Cybertip.ca or their local law enforcement agency; well, it will depend on the circumstances.
+- You can report the incident to Cybertip.ca or your local law enforcement agency, depending on the circumstances.
 While submitting a tip to Cybertip.ca, you can remain anonymous or provide details so that they can contact you later for further details.
-Cybertip.ca will send all the reports that they believe as a violation of the Criminal Code and send them to law authorities.
-They will continue the further investigation.
+Cybertip.ca will send all the reports that they believe are a violation of the Criminal Code and send them to law authorities.
+They will continue the investigation.

 - You can also share any information with the proper child welfare organizations about the child who may require protection.